 \section{Abstract}

 I study a model of advisors with hidden motives: a seller discloses information about an object's value to a potential buyer, who doesn't know the object's value or how profitable the object's sale is to the seller (the seller's motives).
 I characterize optimal disclosure rules, used by the seller to \emph{steer} sales from lower- to higher-profitability objects.
-I investigate the effects of mandated transparency of the object's profitability, and ask whether an advisee is always better off when they understand their advisor's motives.
-The answer to this question may be negative: I show that, by removing the seller's \emph{steering incentive}, transparency can dissuade the seller from disclosing information about the object's value, and also from acquiring that information in the first place.
-Finally, I consider variations of the communication protocol and show that the effect of transparency on the advisor's informativeness is linked to their ability to commit to disclosure policies.
+I investigate the effects of a mandated transparency policy, which reveals the seller's motives to the buyer.
+I show that, by removing the seller's \emph{steering incentive}, transparency can dissuade the seller from disclosing information about the object's value, and from acquiring that information in the first place.
+This result refines our understanding of effective regulation in advice markets, and links it to the commitment protocol in the advisor-advisee relation.